The best password manager for Mac 2025

 Bitwarden is an open-source app, meaning that anyone can examine the security of its codebase.
 In addition, it gets regularly audited by a third party that ensures the app keeps up its security standards.

-You can download Bitwarden on Mac, Windows, Linux, Android, iOS, and as an extension for all major browsers.
-Bitwarden supports 2FA, Touch ID, passkeys, credit card details, autofill, file uploads, and strong password generation.
+You can download Bitwarden on all popular operating systems like macOS, Windows, Linux, Android, iOS, plus you can use it as an extension for all major browsers.

-Plus, a limited version of Bitwarden is free for everyone, and a premium (unlimited) version is available for $10 a year, making it one of the most affordable password storage Mac managers on the market.
+A limited version of Bitwarden is free for everyone, and a premium (unlimited) version is available for $10 a year, making it one of the most affordable secure password storage Mac managers on the market.

 Bitwarden